 According to IPC Section 304B, “Where the death of a woman is caused by burns or bodily injury or occurs otherwise than under normal circumstances within seven years of her marriage and it is shown that soon before her death she was subjected to cruelty or harassment by her husband or any relative of her husband for, or in connection with, any demand for dowry, such death shall be called “dowry death”.
 Such husband or relative shall be deemed to have caused her death.”

+@karunajohn confirmed that investigations would proceed along the lines of a dowry murder.
+We heaved a sigh of relief.
+However, as the day went on today, I had started to feel increasingly uneasy over the lack of any news about the in-laws being arrested.
+If an FIR for dowry related murder was filed, how was it that no one was arrested?
 The first sign of a problem happened when Sumit Nagpal shared on Twitter that he had spoken with Naina’s mother and that it sounded like she had made a complaint and not filed an FIR.
 It confused matters for a while, because we thought there was a misunderstanding.

 @Vidyut lady told police is looking into the matter..
 Dont know if they have filed the FIR or not!
 The reporter concerned will tell me more!